-For nearly twenty years, Imagistic has continued to merit recognition as one of the most dynamic and reputable business technology firms in Los Angeles.
+For more than twenty years, Imagistic has continued to merit recognition as one of the most dynamic and reputable business technology firms.

 We work with our clients to identify and build solutions that expand their businesses and build lasting competitive advantages.
 Our talented and seasoned staff offers decades of experience in business technology strategy, technology forensics, RFP/RFQ/RFI consultation, internet and custom software development, content strategy, project management, design, and information architecture.
 Client service is our top priority (as we know that our reputation is the best marketing material we can develop), and we value the relationships we have built with our clients, many of whom are repeat customers and referrals.